hackclub/outernet/README.md

 ## The Camping Experience

 Camping is incredible; the shared experience of it is able to bring people together in really special ways.
 A couple of weeks before Outernet, a bunch of us went camping for a night in Charlotte, VT.
 We danced around the campfire to music, toasted marshmallows, and chatted for hours around the campfire.
 We wanted to make sure everyone at Outernet had an equally magical time.
-With Outernet, we were able to introduce the extraordinary world of camping and the beauty of Vermont to many who had never experienced it before.
+We wanted to make sure everyone at Outernet had an equally magical time.

 ### Sleeping